Milwaukee Legal Team Fights Nursing Home Neglect & Elder Abuse

 What are the different types of elder abuse?

-The easiest type of abuse to recognize is physical abuse.
+The easiest type of elder abuse to recognize is physical abuse.
 Some signs that your loved one may be getting physically abused include unexplained, suspicious or frequent wounds, such as cuts, bruises, fractures or head injuries.

 Like other forms of abuse, elder abuse can also manifest in other ways.
 Unexplained agitation or sudden changes in behavior may be indications of non-physical abuse, including: